This blog may contain affiliate links. Read our disclosure policy for more info.

 Luxury – $$$

-The Click Clack Hotel Bogotá is a luxury pick, but still affordable starting at $123 USD nightly.
+The Click Clack Hotel Bogotá is a luxury pick, but still affordable, starting at $123 USD nightly.
 You’ll be struck by the hotel’s unique and stylish design – both inside and out.
-The rooms have big windows, high ceilings and feature cool extras like rain showers and electric black-out curtains.
-The location is awesome too with restaurants, cafes, and bars all nearby.
+The rooms have big windows, high ceilings, and feature cool extras like rain showers and electric blackout curtains.
+The location is awesome too, with restaurants, cafes, and bars all nearby.
 Book Click Clack Hotel here!

 For stunning downtown views from every (huge!) room, Tequendama Suites by DOT Premium has value for money down.
 Every room is a suite, so you have tons of space to lounge in with a seating area and comfy bed.
 You can easily walk to most of the top attractions and enjoy a rooftop bar!
 Book a suite online in advance with Booking.com.